-Payday loans have become one of the most popular forms of credit in the USA.
-This is because they offer quick approval and same-day cash, even for borrowers with a bad credit score.
-In 2017, there were more than 14,300 payday loan storefronts around the country.
+Payday loans have become one of the most popular forms of credit in the USA, with over 12 million Americans taking out payday loans each year.
+This is because payday loans offer quick approval and same-day cash, even for borrowers with bad credit score or history.

 Over half of payday loan borrowers have difficulties meeting their loan repayments.
 Short-term loan statistics show that 58% of users struggle when it comes to meeting their monthly expenses.
 Often, this is because people are borrowing money from payday lenders for the wrong reasons.

 Payday loans should only be used for one-off emergencies and are never a solution to long-term financial difficulties.
 Despite this, the majority of payday loan users are frequent borrowers.
 7 out of 10 payday loans are taken out for recurring expenses such as regular bills like rent and electricity, rather than unforeseen emergencies.
 Moreover, many customers in the US use payday loans inappropriately, sometimes taking out multiple payday loans using multiple lenders at the same time.
 As a result, American borrowers remain in debt for an average of five months out of the year.

 Repeat borrowing is when someone borrows a payday loan then returns to seek more credit from a payday lender shortly after paying it off.